agungsb/create-react-app-ssr-pwa/README.md

 ### PWA

 By default, the PWA feature is active.
-But if you don't want to use it, you can deactivate it in `src/index.js` by removing `registerServiceWorker()` function.
+But if you don't want to use it, you can deactivate it by removing `registerServiceWorker()` function inside `src/index.js`.

 ### SSR

 SSR is not available in if you run `yarn start`.
-It's only available if you run `yarn run build && yarn run start:server` or `yarn build && yarn run now-start`.
+It's only available if you run `yarn run build && yarn run start:server` or `yarn run build && yarn run now-start`.

 ### Hot Reload